Park removing bush honeysuckle

 According to EOAS Conservation Committee Member Sue Hagan, the honeysuckle was already rampant throughout Engler Park when it opened in the early 2000s.
 As the city of Farmington does not have the resources to combat the problem, EOAS members attempted several methods of eradication that either did not work or were incomplete.

-Weather permitting, AmeriCorps volunteers under the supervision of MDC agents will be out hacking down honeysuckle bushes every day this week.
+AmeriCorps volunteers, under the supervision of MDC agents, began hacking down honeysuckle bushes early this month.

 The bush honeysuckle is an invasive species brought to America from Asia originally as a decorative plant.
 According to the MDC, it is an understory shrub in woodlands.
 The honeysuckles invade quickly and outcompete native plants.
 Because they leaf out so early, they steal light from native plants that need a sunny forest floor in spring in order to flower, fruit, and gather energy for the next year.
 Birds and small animals eat the berries and deposit the seeds elsewhere, spreading this noxious weed.